substrate-system/baowser/README.md

 a single stream is required for verification (no external metadata).

 The stream uses a Merkle tree structure with interleaved metadata.
-You want to use the included `decodeBab` function.
+You want to use `createVerifier` with the bab format.
 It transforms the incoming stream to a standard blob stream (without metadata), and also verifies that the data is correct.